annotation/text-fabric/tf/docs/about/annotateBrowser.md

 Currently the tool works best in Chrome, but it is not required.
 If you leave out the `--chrome` bit, the tool starts in your default browser.

-If you have the tool open, and you want/need to restart it, say
+You can restart the tool without navigating away from the web page as follows:

 ```
 tf HuygensING/suriano --tool=ner --chrome -noweb
 ```

-then it will not open a new browser window and you can continue in the already open browser tab.
+Because of `-noweb` it will not open a new browser window and you can continue in the already open browser tab.

 The start-up window looks like this: